History of the Jews in the Ottoman Empire: Influx of Sephardic Jews from Iberia

 The Jews satisfied various needs in the Ottoman Empire.
 The Muslim population of the Empire was largely uninterested in business enterprises and accordingly left commercial occupations to members of minority religions.
 Additionally, since the Ottoman Empire was engaged in a military conflict with the Christian nations at the time, Jews were trusted and regarded "as potential allies, diplomats, and spies".
 There were also Jews that possessed special skills in a wide range of fields that the Ottomans took advantage of, including David and Samuel ibn Nahmias, who established a printing press in 1493.
 That was then a new technology and accelerated production of literature and documents, which was especially important for religious texts and bureaucratic documents.
 Other Jewish specialists employed by the empire included physicians and diplomats that emigrated from their homelands.
 Some of them were granted landed titles for their work, including Joseph Nasi, who was named Duke of Naxos.

 Although the Ottomans did not treat Jews differently from other minorities in the country, the policies seemed to align well with Jewish traditions, which allowed communities to flourish.
 The Jewish people were allowed to establish their own autonomous communities, which included their own schools and courts.
-Those rights were extremely controversial in other regions in Muslim North Africa and absolutely unrealistic in Europe.
+Those rights were extremely controversial in other regions in Muslim North Africa and absolutely unrealistic in Western Europe.
 The communities would prove to be centers of education and trade because of the large array of connections to other Jewish communities across the Mediterranean.

+Ottoman–Mamluk War (1516–1517)

+Two violent incidences took place in Safed and Hebron after the Ottomans had ousted the Mamluks and taken Levant during the Ottoman–Mamluk War in 1517.
+Accounts of the attack against the Jews in Safed were recorded by historian Rabbi Elijah Capsali of Candia, (Crete) and Rabbi Joseph Garson, who was living in Damascus at the time.
+The Safed attack may have been initiated by retreating Mamluk soldiers who accused the Jews of treacherously aiding the Turkish invaders, with Arabs from the surrounding villages joining the melee.
+In Hebron, Jews were attacked, beaten and raped, and many were killed as their homes and businesses were looted and pillaged.
+An account of the event, recorded by Japheth ben Manasseh in 1518, mentions how the onslaught was initiated by Turkish troops led by Murad Bey, the deputy of the Sultan from Jerusalem.